awsdocs/aws-transit-gateway-guide/doc_source/global-networks.md

 **To view your global network information**

-1. Open the Network Manager console at [https://console\.aws\.amazon\.com/networkmanager/](https://console.aws.amazon.com/networkmanager/)\.
+1. Open the Network Manager console at [https://console\.aws\.amazon\.com/networkmanager/home](https://console.aws.amazon.com/networkmanager/home)\.

 1. In the navigation pane, choose **Global networks**\.

 1. Choose the ID of your global network\.

 1. The **Overview** page contains information about the network objects in your global network\.
 To view details about the global network resource \(such as its ARN\), choose **Details**\.
-For more information about the other pages on the dashboard, see [Visualizing and monitoring your global network using the Network Manager console](network-manager-monitor-console.md)\.
+For more information about the other pages on the dashboard, see [Visualize and monitor your global network using the Network Manager console](network-manager-monitor-console.md)\.

 **To view global network details using the AWS CLI**
 Use the [describe\-global\-networks](https://docs.aws.amazon.com/cli/latest/reference/networkmanager/describe-global-networks.html) command\.